Back to articles list Articles Cookbook

 SQL Server can be a little trickier.
 By default, SQL Server is not case-sensitive.
 However, it is possible to create a case-sensitive SQL Server database and even make specific table columns case-sensitive.

-LIKE and NOT LIKE Other Than in a WHERE Clause
+Using LIKE and NOT LIKE Beyond WHERE Clause

 It is common to see LIKE and NOT LIKE used in combination with a WHERE clause.
 However, the LIKE operator can be used in any valid SQL statement, such as SELECT, INSERT INTO, UPDATE, or DELETE.
 Let’s see this with an example executed against our person_info table.
 Consider the following SQL query: